Sinusitis and Allergy

 How Do You Treat Allergies?

+Allergy treatment can start from medications.
 If you have allergies you can try taking an antihistamine or a corticosteroid.
 If you have chronic allergies your doctor may recommend allergy shots.
 This is a process in which allergens are injected into your body slowly to help build up a tolerance.
 It is similar to getting a vaccine.
+In case you suffer from spring allergies, Dr. Tadros will prepare a personalized treatment plan for you.

 How Do You Treat Sinusitis?